Data-driven multiscale modeling for correcting dynamical systems: Approach

-We consider the problem of learning subgrid forcings for an idealized fluid model.
-In particular we study a two layer quasi-geostrophic model as implemented in PyQG \cite{pyqg} which we have ported to JAX\footnote{The ported QG model is available at \url{https://github.com/karlotness/pyqg-jax/}} \cite{jax}.
-In this model the variable of interest is the potential vorticity $q$ which evolves in two layers each with two dimensions and periodic boundary conditions.
-The model can be evaluated with a configurable grid resolution and states can be ported to lower resolutions by coarse-graining and filtering.
-Further details of this model are included in Appendix~\ref{sec:qgdef}.
+To evaluate our multiscale approach, we consider the problem of learning subgrid forcings for fluid models, a problem which arises in climate modeling applications.
+In particular, we use two idealized simulations: (1) a two layer quasi-geostrophic model \emph{QG}, and (2) Kolmogorov flow \emph{KF}.
+These two models will be introduced in further detail below and in Appendix~\ref{sec:modelextdef}.
+Each target simulation autonomously evolves a set of state variables through time and can be evaluated with a configurable grid resolution.
+We refer to a general state variable $\mathsf{x}$ in the following introduction.
+In each system states may be ported to lower resolutions by coarse-graining and filtering.

-To generate ground truth data, we run the model at a very high (``true'') resolution.
-This produces trajectories $q_{\text{true}}(t)$ and time derivatives $\partial{}q_{\text{true}}(t)/\partial{}t$.
-Next we generate training data at a high resolution by applying a coarsening and filtering operator $C$ giving variables $\bar{q} \defeq C(q)$.
-Given nonlinearities in the model, this coarsening does not commute with the dynamics of the model.
-To correct for this we must apply a subgrid forcing term $S$:
+For each system we generate ground truth data by running the model at a very high (``true'') resolution.
+This produces trajectories $\mathsf{x}_{\text{true}}(t)$ and time derivatives $\partial{}\mathsf{x}_{\text{true}}(t)/\partial{}t$.
+Next we generate training data at a high resolution by applying a system-dependent coarsening and filtering operator $C$ giving variables $\bar{\mathsf{x}} \defeq C(\mathsf{x})$.
+Given nonlinearities in the target simulations, this coarsening does not commute with the dynamics of the models.
+To correct for this we must apply a subgrid forcing term $S_{\mathsf{x}}$ to the evolution of each state variable:

-Note that formally the forcing $S$ is a function of the state $q_{\text{true}}$.
-In a climate modeling application we do not have access to this variable and so we train a model $f_{\theta}(\bar{q}) \approx S$ which may be stochastic.
+Note that formally the forcing $S_{\mathsf{x}}$ is a function of the state $\mathsf{x}_{\text{true}}$.
+In a climate modeling application we do not have access to this variable and so we train a model $f_{\theta}(\bar{\mathsf{x}}) \approx S_{\mathsf{x}}$ which may be stochastic.